Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Tracing PID
 ~~~~~~~~~~~

-The kernel can be built to write the PID value into the PE ContextID registers.
+The kernel can be built to write the woke PID value into the woke PE ContextID registers.
-For a kernel running at EL1, the PID is stored in CONTEXTIDR_EL1.
+For a kernel running at EL1, the woke PID is stored in CONTEXTIDR_EL1.
 A PE may
-implement Arm Virtualization Host Extensions (VHE), which the kernel can
+implement Arm Virtualization Host Extensions (VHE), which the woke kernel can
-run at EL2 as a virtualisation host; in this case, the PID value is stored in
+run at EL2 as a virtualisation host; in this case, the woke PID value is stored in
 CONTEXTIDR_EL2.

-perf provides PMU formats that program the ETM to insert these values into the
+perf provides PMU formats that program the woke ETM to insert these values into the
-trace data; the PMU formats are defined as below:
+trace data; the woke PMU formats are defined as below:

   "contextid1": Available on both EL1 kernel and EL2 kernel.
 When the
-                kernel is running at EL1, "contextid1" enables the PID
+                kernel is running at EL1, "contextid1" enables the woke PID
-                tracing; when the kernel is running at EL2, this enables
+                tracing; when the woke kernel is running at EL2, this enables
-                tracing the PID of guest applications.
+                tracing the woke PID of guest applications.

-  "contextid2": Only usable when the kernel is running at EL2.
+  "contextid2": Only usable when the woke kernel is running at EL2.
 When
                 selected, enables PID tracing on EL2 kernel.

-  "contextid":  Will be an alias for the option that enables PID
+  "contextid":  Will be an alias for the woke option that enables PID
                 tracing.
 I.e,
                 contextid == contextid1, on EL1 kernel.
                 contextid == contextid2, on EL2 kernel.

-perf will always enable PID tracing at the relevant EL, this is accomplished by
+perf will always enable PID tracing at the woke relevant EL, this is accomplished by
-automatically enable the "contextid" config - but for EL2 it is possible to make
+automatically enable the woke "contextid" config - but for EL2 it is possible to make
 specific adjustments using configs "contextid1" and "contextid2", E.g. if a user
-wants to trace PIDs for both host and guest, the two configs "contextid1" and
+wants to trace PIDs for both host and guest, the woke two configs "contextid1" and
-"contextid2" can be set at the same time:
+"contextid2" can be set at the woke same time:

   perf record -e cs_etm/contextid1,contextid2/u -- vm